cosmicdeveloper-lab/CosmoResell/README.md

 TWILIO_PHONE=your_twilio_phone_number
 USER_PHONE=recipient_phone_number
 ```
-### 4. Saving Facebook Login Session with Playwright, This will launch a browser window.
+### 4. Saving Facebook Login Session with Playwright
+This will launch a browser window.
 Log into your Facebook account manually.

 ```bash
 python save_facebook_profile.py